SEOUL - Talk that former BigBang singer Seungri would be arrested has often cropped up since the K-pop scandal broke in January.

-The 28-year-old, who has quit show business, is in trouble over alleged offences from the procurement of prostitutes to embezzlement of money.
+The 28-year-old, who has quit show business, is in trouble over alleged offences, from procurement of prostitutes to embezzlement of money.

 He has been questioned by the police many times and his troubles even caused the share price of his former agency, YG Entertainment, to fall.

-The latest update, from South Korean media, is that more incriminating evidence has been dug up by the authorities and an arrest warrant now seems imminent.
+The latest update, from Korean media, is that more incriminating evidence has been dug up by the authorities, and an arrest warrant now seems imminent.

-If arrested, he joins singer Jung Joon-young, 30, who shared illegal footage of women in sex acts in a chatroom whose members included Seungri.
+If he is arrested, he joins singer Jung Joon-young, 30, who shared illegal footage of women in sex acts in a chatroom whose members included Seungri himself.